aio-libs/aiohttp/docs/client_reference.rst

    .. attribute:: total

-      Total timeout for the whole request.
+      Total number of seconds for the whole request.

       :class:`float`, ``None`` by default.